-This competition is provided for students up to 12th grade in the Massachusetts area.
+This competition is available for students up to 12th grade in the Massachusetts area.
 Competing teams shall be comprised of 2 or 3 students.
 Teams of only one student or teams of more than 3 students will be disqualified.
-We are emphasizing the importance of working in a group which is essential to engineering.
+BSCES is emphasizing the importance of working in a group which is essential to engineering.
 Participants shall belong to no more than one team and each team shall not register more than one bridge for the competition.
 If a team would like to load test an additional bridge, they may request an unofficial load test after all registered bridges are tested.

-All design and construction work for the model bridge (including the fabrication of devices that assist in fabrication, such as templates) shall be done only by the participants on the team.
-Teachers, parents, and mentors are encouraged to provide education and guidance, but are reminded that the overall goal of the competition is for students to learn how to think like an engineer, and feel the pride that an engineer feels as they successfully build a model bridge of their own design.
+All design and construction work for the model bridge (including devices that assist in fabrication, such as templates) shall be done only by the participants on the team.
+Teachers, parents, and mentors are encouraged to provide education and guidance, however should not take control of design and construction.
+The overall goal of the competition is for students to learn how to think like an engineer, and feel the pride that an engineer feels as they successfully build a model bridge of their own design.

-It is important that team members present their own bridges and load them themselves.
-Since we understand that it is not always possible for every team member to attend, at least one team member is required to participate in the loading of a bridge.
-Models brought to the competition without any team members may be tested at the conclusion of the contest but will not be eligible for prizes.
+It is important that team members present their own bridges and load the bridges themselves.
+In the event that it is not possible for every team member to attend, at least one team member is required to participate in the loading of their bridge.
+Models brought to the competition without any team members may be tested after the contest but will not be eligible for prizes.